The Complete Guide to Creating Symbolic Links in Windows

 mklink / J "C: \ Link to Folder" "C: \ Users \ Name \ Original Folder"

-If you see the message “You do not have sufficient privileges to of this mode”, You should restart the command prompt as an administrator.
+If you see the message "You do not have sufficient privileges to perform this function", you will need to restart the command prompt as an administrator.

 How to Delete a Symbolic Link